-The Company derives revenues primarily from information technology services comprising of software development and related services, maintenance and software support, consulting and package implementation, and from the licensing of software products offerings ("together called as software related services").
 The Company's arrangements with customers for software related services are time-and-material, fixed-price, fixed capacity, fixed monthly, transaction based or multiple element contracts involving supply of hardware or software with other services.
-The Company classifies revenue from sale of own licenses and revenue from contracts where sales of hardware and software is a distinct performance obligation as Sale of Products, and the remaining software related services as Revenue from Services,
+The Company classifies revenue from sale of own licenses and revenue from contracts where sales of hardware and software is a distinct performance obligation as Sale of Products, and the remaining software related services as Revenue from Services.